 About Merz Aesthetics

 Merz Aesthetics is a medical aesthetics business with a long history of empowering health care professionals, patients and employees to live every day with confidence.
 We aim to help people around the world look, feel and live like the best versions of themselves — however they define it.
-Clinically proven, our product portfolio includes injectables, devices and skin care treatments designed to meet each patient’s needs with the highest standards of safety and efficacy.
-We are known for building unique connections with customers who feel like family.
-Our global headquarters is in Raleigh, N.C., USA, with locations in 32 countries worldwide.
-Merz Aesthetics is part of Merz Group, a family-owned company founded in 1908 and based in Frankfurt, Germany.
+Clinically proven and category-leading, its product portfolio includes injectables, devices and skin care treatments designed to meet each patient’s needs with high standards of safety and efficacy.
+Being family owned for more than 110 years, Merz Aesthetics is known for building unique connections with customers who feel like family.
+Merz Aesthetics’ global headquarters is in Raleigh, N.C., USA, with a commercial presence in 52 countries worldwide.
+It is also a part of Merz Group, which was founded in 1908 and is based in Frankfurt, Germany.
 Learn more at merzaesthetics.com.

 6501 Six Forks Road